mrtran22dev/Binance-API/README.md

 NOTE: In the Main.java class file, replace the 'secret' and 'apiKey' variable values with your own Binance user secret & api key.
 The ones provided below are NOT valid.
 The keys will need to be valid in order for REST request/response to be successful.

-Example:
+Example: <br />
-String secret = "aBcdYr2feZqVVgT1rneOl2z4Rf0MgBYNzGVkF2TJA3GrlBoNWmbvjLWcRfOGIpWJ";
+String secret = "aBcdYr2feZqVVgT1rneOl2z4Rf0MgBYNzGVkF2TJA3GrlBoNWmbvjLWcRfOGIpWJ"; <br />
-String apiKey = "bDdOEYwtaz7saHQIvsF3meDMLJggr5fnYgz1FrvqbEzGeMZW0EstPhiGVCmlnAbC";
+String apiKey = "bDdOEYwtaz7saHQIvsF3meDMLJggr5fnYgz1FrvqbEzGeMZW0EstPhiGVCmlnAbC"; <br />